happycollision/articles/2023-01-02-variant-system/article.md

 same exact `index.html` at the same location can be immensely useful.
 Using variant deployment, you can

-- eature available to a select few people for testing
+- make a feature available to a select few people for testing
 - quickly revert to a previous build if you discover a bug
 - solve CORS problems exactly one time; not for production _and_ feature branches